PingOne Advanced Identity Cloud

 --data 'source=<source>' \

-To understand how to construct a filter expression, refer to the filter expression rules for _queryFilter.
+Learn more about constructing a filter expression in the filter expression rules for _queryFilter.
 Here are some basic examples:

 Example filter expression Description